A Brief History of Ashtanga and Our Practice

 Larry practiced the Ashtanga Vinyasa method with Jois over a period of seven years, after which he began to teach others.
 Tim Miller, one of Larry's friends and a fellow student at the time under Jois, was the first to ask for authorization to teach, giving rise to the language of authority in the Ashtanga Vinyasa system (and an early precursor to the Yoga Alliance certification).
 Larry, by nature rebellious, did not believe he needed any authority to teach beyond his own experience and practice.
 After all, yoga is all about the inward journey, and needing approval from someone outside to do what you love just wasn't his style.

 He created a studio called It's Yoga which was the third yoga studio in San Francisco and the first to teach Ashtanga Vinyasa.
 Establishing himself as the only Ashtanga teacher in town landed him a gig with the Grateful Dead- three years on tour teaching yoga to a group of aging rockers (minus Jerry Garcia who was by all accounts too far gone for yoga at that time).
 They weren't falling in love with Ashtanga and they asked Larry for something else, but he didn't know anything else.
-He had to create it, and in the true spirit of Krishnamacharya, he taught the Dead according to their individual capacities with a system of yoga he called "The R*cket."
+He had to create it, and in the true spirit of Krishnamacharya, he taught the Dead according to their individual capacities with a system of yoga he called, "The R*cket."
+When Larry asked Bob Weir what they were going to call the practice they had created, Bob thought for a second and said, "The R*cket!".
+Larry asked why, and Bob said, "Because it gets you there faster!"
+(Incidentally, Bob's clever name and catchphrase both became trademarked years after Larry's passing by someone who was in junior high when he first uttered those words.)

-The R*cket is a system of Progressive Ashtanga, so-called because it distinguishes itself from "Traditional Ashtanga," the method of Jois, in a number of ways.
+The R*cket is a modern interpretation of Ashtanga vinyasa, distinguished from "Traditional Ashtanga," the method of Jois, in a number of ways.
 Most importantly, it drops the hierarchy between student and teacher, eliminating what Larry called "the madness of co-dependency" which he found no use for in yoga.
 In Larry's view, dedication to the practice would reveal the "Inner Teacher," the phenomenon of learning to trust your own feelings and intuition rather than seeking outside for authority, permission, guidance and approval.
 He didn't want to be anyone's guru; he wanted to be your cheerleader.
 He wanted you to love the practice, and ultimately to share it with others.

 Larry's disregard for the traditional methods and sequences earned him the nickname, "The Original Bad Man of Ashtanga."
 The R*cket, named by Bob Weir of the Grateful Dead, was not a fixed set of postures, but the spirit of the practice itself.
 Many students who came through It's Yoga continued to change the practice, and what people were practicing in 2009 when It's Yoga on Folsom Street closed its doors was nothing like what Larry was teaching the Dead on tour, but the feeling of the practice was unchanged- no matter how you showed up, you always left "less miserable to be around."